 If no, where do students master Cultural Diversity & Global Citizenship in your program?
 Do you need assistance incorporating this General Education outcome into your degree program?

 Currently there are no courses in any AVT program curriculum which meets this requirement.
 As is the case with many of Sinclair’s other programs which are narrowly focused on technical areas of study, adding this general education outcome will require curriculum revision.
+We will require assistance I identifying an appropriate course to achieve this competency.

 NOTE THAT THERE WILL NEED TO BE AT LEAST ONE EXAM / ASSIGNMENT / ACTIVITY IN THIS COURSE THAT CAN BE USED TO ASSESS MASTERY OF THE COMPETENCY.